axelborgmo/Beestortion/README.md

 # Beestortion
-Distortion plugin using C++ and JUCE.
+A simple distortion plugin written in C++ using the JUCE framework.

+![alt text](Beestortion.jpg)

 Pleasurable overtones to be used softly on melody instruments, vocals, and piano, as well as a harder distortion to be used for guitar.
 VST3 and AU format.

-![alt text](Beestortion.jpg)